 The growth media, scaffolding material, cultivators, and harvesting steps all have their own environmental impacts.
 Using a technique called “life cycle assessment,” environmental experts can add those impacts together, accounting for the effects of materials, energy, and water use throughout the supply chain, as well as pollutant emissions to air, water, and soil.
 These assessments can be done for any food or combination of foods (for an example, see this one on a sandwich).
 This lets scientists compare the impacts of very different foods, or foods produced in very different ways, like cultivated meat and conventional meat.

-So far, there have been four published life cycle assessments which specifically examine the potential environmental impacts of cultivated meat.
+So far, there have been five published life cycle assessments which specifically examine the potential environmental impacts of cultivated meat.

 Cultivated meat could emit fewer greenhouse gases than conventional meat.

 Climate change is caused by rising levels of certain gases that prevent heat from escaping the atmosphere.
 Carbon dioxide, methane, and nitrous oxide are examples of these ‘greenhouse gases’ or GHGs.
 Because carbon dioxide (CO2) is the most common greenhouse gas, scientists usually measure GHGs in ‘CO2-equivalents,’ the amount of warming caused by all GHGs over 100 years as if they were all CO2.

 Cultivated meat is not yet produced at an industrial scale, so estimates of cultivated meat’s carbon footprint are based on scientific and engineering models.
 Scientists expect that the GHG emissions from producing cultivated meat could be between 2.5 and 25 kilograms of CO2-equivalents per kilogram of meat.
 These estimates depend on how much energy is used to make cultivated meat and what kinds of materials are needed to feed and care for the growing cells.